Osiris-Team/Osiris-Team/dev_contract.md

 - Minimum 8 hours of work per week guaranteed, with no maximum limit.
 - The Client can get the Developers' phone number, on request and call any time.
-- The Client can benefit from live-chat and screen-sharing support.
+- The Client can benefit from online meetings, or meetings in person (if possible), with no weekly limits or hourly limits.
 - The Clients' tasks get prioritized over Clients with the "Basic" and "Pro" rates.
+- The Client can set deadlines for tasks.
+  - The Developer must agree to the deadline in writing.
+  - If the Developer fails to complete the tasks by the deadline, the rate/payment for those tasks can be cut by 20%, this decision is at the sole discretion of the Client.

 ## 14. Payment Logic